I Sing the Body Electric (The Twilight Zone): Plot

 Mr. Rogers, the widowed father of three children (Anne, Karen, and Tom), is dealing with the departure of Aunt Nedra, who says the children are too hard to manage.
-The father takes the kids to a factory, Facsimile Ltd., to select a new robotic grandmother.
-When she arrives, young Tom and Karen quickly are smitten by the magical "grandmother."
+The father takes his children to a factory, Facsimile Ltd., to select a new robotic grandmother.
+When she arrives, young Tom and Karen are quickly smitten by the magical "grandmother".
 But older daughter Anne will not accept her; "Grandma" reminds her too much of her own mother, who died and left her a bitter young girl.
-Anne tries to run away, and runs into the path of an oncoming van which she doesn't see.
+Anne tries to run away.
+She runs into the path of an oncoming van which she does not see.
 Grandma pushes Anne out of the way and is struck, saving the girl.
 Grandma is stunned, but the sturdily constructed robot soon gets up, and Anne grows to love her when she realizes that Grandma is indestructible and will not leave them like their own mother had.
 Mr. Rogers also realizes how empathetic Grandma can be when she correctly deduces that he lost his own mother at a young age and, like Anne, never forgave her.

 The children grow up and are ready for college.
-However, it is time for Grandma to move on to another family as she is apparently not needed anymore.
-Grandma expresses her sadness about leaving, yet reassures the kids that they brought her just as much joy as she brought them.
+Now, it is time for Grandma to move on to another family as she is apparently not needed anymore.
+Grandma expresses her sadness about leaving, yet reassures the children that they brought her just as much joy as she brought them.
 She will return to the factory where she will either be sent to another family, or possibly have her mind stored where she and the other grandmothers like her can talk and share their experiences.
 After repeating this process many times, if she keeps being a good grandmother to other children, she ultimately will be rewarded with the gift of life and humanity.
-The kids say their farewells, and Grandma leaves the house for good.
+The children say their farewells, and Grandma leaves the house for good.